Miserlou/Zappa/README.md

 #### Enabling CORS

-The easiest way to enable CORS (Cross-Origin Resource Sharing) for in your Zappa application is to set `cors` to `true` in your Zappa settings file and updating, which is the equivalent of pushing the "Enable CORS" button in the AWS API Gateway console.
-This is disabled by default, but you may wish to enable it for APIs which are accessed from other domains, etc.
+The simplest way to enable CORS (Cross-Origin Resource Sharing) for in your Zappa application is to set `cors` to `true` in your Zappa settings file and updating, which is the equivalent of pushing the "Enable CORS" button in the AWS API Gateway console.
+This is disabled by default, but you may wish to enable it for APIs which are accessed from other domains, etc. It may also conflict with `binary_support`.

 You can also simply handle CORS directly in your application.
-If you do this, you'll need to add `Access-Control-Allow-Origin`, `Access-Control-Allow-Headers`, and `Access-Control-Allow-Methods` to the `method_header_types` key in your `zappa_settings.json`.
-See further [discussion here](https://github.com/Miserlou/Zappa/issues/41).
+Your web framework will probably have an extention to do this, such as [django-cors-headers](https://github.com/ottoyiu/django-cors-headers) or [Flask-CORS](https://github.com/corydolphin/flask-cors).
+Using these will make your code more portable.

 #### Large Projects